Which RV Awning Travel Lock

 Photo of A&E Sunchaser, showing top of left support arm

-The A&E Sunchaser is fairly easy to identify because of its U-shaped support arms.
+The Dometic (A&E) Sunchaser was fairly easy to identify because of its U-shaped support arms.
+But now similar arms are supplied on A&E 8500/9000 awnings.
 The left picture shows the top of the left arm.
 Because it is much easier to identify it in the picture to the right, I've included that, too.
 It shows the lower end of the left support arm.
+Actually, this is a picture of a Universal Plus arm with the rain dump feature, a feature which is supplied only on the 8500/9000.

 Photo of A&E OneStep